 Click pandoc-1.13.2-windows.msi.

-When the pandoc-1.13.2-windows.msi file has downloaded, double-click the file to start the setup or click Run if prompted by Internet Explorer.
+When the pandoc-1.13.2-windows.msi file has downloaded, double-click the file to start the setup, or click Run if you receive a prompt from Internet Explorer.

-In the Pandox 1.13.2 Setup dialog, review the License Agreement, select I accept the terms in the License Agreeement, and click Next.
+In the Pandox 1.13.2 Setup dialog, review the License Agreement, select I accept the terms in the License Agreeement, and then click Next.

 Click Finish.